 All Encompassing Surround Sound

-The virtual surround sound that some headsets use can be pretty hit or miss, but the SteelSeries Arctis 7 is an exception.
+The virtual surround sound that some headsets offer can be pretty hit or miss, but the SteelSeries Arctis 7 is an exception.
 There's a sense of scale and an expansive sound stage in the SteelSeries Arctis that can immerse you in your favorite environments or provide you with tactical information about enemy locations, and it's girded by some of the best sound reproduction we've discovered in budget gaming headsets.
 The SteelSeries Arctis is a fully wireless headset, and it offers some superb lossless transmission to keep your sound perfectly synced up to the gaming experience as it happens.

 6. Turtle Beach Recon 200 Amplified Gaming Headset